 Plants and animals need nutrients to survive.
 But when too many nutrients enter rivers, streams and the Chesapeake Bay, they fuel the growth of algae blooms and create conditions that are harmful for fish, shellfish and other underwater life.
-Excess amounts of nitrogen and phosphorus, two types of nutrients, are the main cause of the Bay's poor health.
+In fact, excess nutrients are the main cause of the Bay’s poor health.

 With its strong economy, diverse communities and rich natural and historic resources, it’s no wonder that more than 17 million people call the Chesapeake Bay watershed home.
 But the region’s rapid rate of population growth has raised concern over whether the watershed can continue to sustain the plants, animals and people that live here.

 Sediment is made up of loose particles of sand, silt and clay.
 It is a natural part of the Chesapeake Bay, created by the weathering of rocks and soil.
 In excess amounts, sediment can cloud the waters of the Bay and its tributaries, harming underwater grasses, fish and shellfish.